-Northfield Farm has been accredited as a butcher by the Rare Breeds Survival Trust since 1997 as a tribute to the quality of our produce and the principles according to which our stock is bred and reared.
+Northfield Farm was first accredited as a butcher by the Rare Breeds Survival Trust in 1997 as a tribute to the quality of our produce and the principles according to which our stock is bred and reared.

-Since opening the Northfield Farm Shop in 1997 when we supplied most of the meat from our own fields, the business has grown considerably.
+Since opening the Northfield Farm Shop in 1997, when we supplied most of the meat from our own fields, the business has grown considerably.
 It has always been our aim to encourage others to breed, rear & finish rare and traditional breeds.
-We have what is best described as an ‘informal co-operative’ of around 30 such suppliers.
-This ensures that greater care & attention have been lavished upon the animals than is possible when sourcing from very large farming businesses.We believe passionately that if farming & specialist food production are to survive, the producer & consumer must strive together to ensure traceability and excellence.
+We have what is best described as an ‘informal co-operative’ with such suppliers.
+This ensures that greater care & attention has been lavished upon the animals than is possible when sourcing from very large farming businesses.We believe passionately that if farming & specialist food production are to survive, the producer & consumer must strive together to ensure traceability and excellence.

 Did you know?

 We make all our own multi-award-winning burgers and sausages here on the farm.
 We also cure and cook our award-winning Salt Beef, and dry cure our own bacon.
 Should you wish for a sausage or burger flavour that we don’t currently make, or a different size, we will be happy to make up a batch especially for YOU.
 Why not come up with a recipe for your next family barbecue or party?
 How creative can YOU get?
 We supply game in season, much of which has been shot on and around Northfield Farm.
 We also supply truly free range Geese and Bronze Turkeys for Thanksgiving and Christmas.
 It is advisable get your orders in as early as possible as supply is strictly limited and they are incredibly popular!